emerginganalytics/cyberarena/v2/README.md

     5. Compute Engine API (In-Use IP Addresses) - MCB * 1
     6. Compute Engine API (CPUs) - MCB * 3
     7. Cloud Build API (Concurrent Builds) - 50
-6. Install the PyCharm IDE here: https://www.jetbrains.com/pycharm/
+6. Install the PyCharm IDE here: https://www.jetbrains.com/pycharm/ - You will use this to run setup.py as described in the deployment section below.

 ## Deployment
 Create a new project in PyCharm at the root of this directory, and then set `build_files`, `cloud_functions`, and `main_app` directories as _sources root_ in PyCharm (i.e., right click --> mark directory --> sources root).
 Open `setup.py` and create a new configuration to run `setup.py`.
 This will ensure the sources directories are easily recognized.
 Follow the instructions in the prompt.
 You can also use `setup.py` for synchronizing cloud